 March 16th, 2017: I woke up with the mission to get my diploma and background check notarized by a notary public!
 I successfully got those suckers notarized, however I kid you not, the first three public notaries I tried were M.I.A.
 One was in the hospital, another had apparently left minutes before I arrived to who knows where, and the third was on vacation till next Wednesday.
 After taking a nice self tour of UNL’s administration office, I was finally directed to a notary public who was available!
 WOOHOO!
 I then scanned the two documents and emailed them off to Aron, despite not having been placed in a school yet!
 Public notarization: Check.

 March 17th, 2017: I get an email response from Aron letting me know he will “send the notarized documents to your school and see if they are acceptable in the local FEB (federal education bureau?).
 If they need anything different we will let you know asap”.

-Thoughts: I have done some research on Zhejiang, specifically the districts of Quzhou and Lishui.
-While they were not my top choices of places to teach, they both seem like great locations to teach in!
+Thoughts: I have done some research on Zhejiang, specifically the districts of Quzhou and Lishui, and they both seem like great locations to teach in!
 They are located near mountains and also have rivers and beaches very close by, making the region scenic and beautiful.
-The weather stays moderately warm year long, and the cost of living is very cheap, since they are small cities.
+The weather stays moderately warm year-long, and the cost of living is very cheap, since they are small cities.
 Though in all honestly, their population size is several million, which is a lot more than a quarter of a million here in Lincoln.
 Therefore, technically, Lishui and Quzhou are big cities to me!
 There’s also a bullet train station in both cities, so access to bigger cities is convenient and quick.